-- 14.2.1 Anti-doping rule violation decisions rendered pursuant to Articles 7.11, 8.3, 10.4, 10.5, 10.6, 10.12.3 or 13.5 will include the full reasons for the decision, including, if applicable, a justification for why the greatest possible Consequences were not imposed.
-Where the decision is not in English, the BIU will provide a short English summary of the decision and the supporting reasons. - 14.2.2 An Anti-Doping Organisation having a right to appeal a decision received pursuant to Article 14.2.1 may, within fifteen days of receipt, request a copy of the full case file pertaining to the decision.
+14.2.1 Anti-doping rule violation decisions or decisions related to violations of Ineligibility or Provisional Suspension rendered pursuant to Articles 7.6, 8.2, 10.5, 10.6, 10.7, 10.14.3 or 13.5 will include the full reasons for the decision, including, if applicable, a justification for why the maximum potential sanction was not imposed.
+Where the decision is not in English, the BIU will provide an English summary of the decision and the supporting reasons.

+14.2.2 An Anti-Doping Organisation having a right to appeal a decision received pursuant to Article 14.2.1 may, within 15 days of receipt, request a copy of the full case file pertaining to the decision.

-14.3 Public Disclosure:
+14.3 Public Disclosure